prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Hearthstone Example/Matchmaking.md

 ## Challenge Started Message

 After this, the challenge would have started and both players would receive the ChallengeStarted message.
-This is the perfect place to initialise the challenge and set it up for both our players.
+This is the perfect place to initialize the challenge and set it up for both our players.
 To avoid duplication we will only allow the challenger to set up the challenge.

 ```
 //Declare challenge